kubeflow/community/proposals/897-experiment-tracking/README.md

 supported pattern that:

 1. Runs MLflow behind the trusted Kubeflow ingress path rather than exposing it directly.
-1. Configures Istio `RequestAuthentication` or an equivalent trusted ingress layer to validate browser and machine-to-machine JWTs and translate authenticated identity into `kubeflow-userid` and `kubeflow-groups` headers for `subject_access_review`.
+1. Configures a trusted ingress layer, such as a Gateway API-compatible deployment, an Istio-based deployment, or an equivalent implementation, to validate browser and machine-to-machine JWTs and translate authenticated identity into `kubeflow-userid` and `kubeflow-groups` headers for `subject_access_review`.
 1. Ensures the gateway or proxy layer removes or overwrites any client-supplied `kubeflow-userid` and `kubeflow-groups` headers before forwarding requests to MLflow.
 1. Grants the MLflow server service account permission to create